kodi-community-addons/script.skin.helper.service/README.md

 use the parameter [LIMIT] to define the number of items to show in the list. defaults to 25 if the parameter is not supplied.

 ```
-Note 2: If you want to use these commands in the skinshortcuts overrides.xml you have to replace & with &amp;
+Important Note: If you want to use these commands in the skinshortcuts overrides.xml,
+you have to replace & with &amp;
 ```

 #####Next Episodes